rafael-santiago/boojum/doc/CONTRIBUTING.md

    more about it just follow (the broken) link ![12345-pull-yyz-gama-alfa]" in the code base is sloppy and also kind of stupid.
 The project uses git to tidy up itself.
-When pushing people to have an internet link to get more specific information about the changing history of their copy, you just screwed up the main idea of git: provide a full functional copy of the code base.
-At the end ``git`` becomes and old centralized version control system, in some sense.
+When pushing people to have an internet link to get more specific information about the changing history of their copy, you just screwed up the main idea of git: provide a full functional and self-contained copy of the code base.
+At the end ``git`` becomes an old centralized version control system, in some sense... :anchor: :exploding_head: :flushed:
-   :anchor: :exploding_head: :flushed:.